research-software-directory/RSD-as-a-service/README.md

 ## Running locally

+Navigate to frontend folder and copy env.local.example file to `env.production.local` and provide missing values.

+- `env.local` file is used when running frontend locally with `yarn dev`
+- `env.production.local` file is used when running frontend with docker compose `docker-compose up`

+More information about the [frontend setup is avaliable here](frontend/README.md).

 The program can easily be build with `docker-compose`.
 To run with the data migration script:

 1. Run the command `docker-compose up`.
 As a lot of data is downloaded and processed, this can take a while (think 15 to 30 seconds).